Norditropin

 Intracranial Hypertension

-Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported in a small number of patients treated with somatropin products.
+Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported in a small number of patients treated with somatropins.
 Symptoms usually occurred within the first eight (8) weeks after the initiation of somatropin therapy.
 In all reported cases, IH-associated signs and symptoms rapidly resolved after cessation of therapy or a reduction of the somatropin dose.
 Funduscopic examination should be performed routinely before initiating treatment with NORDITROPIN to exclude preexisting papilledema, and periodically thereafter.
 If papilledema is observed by funduscopy during somatropin treatment, treatment should be stopped.
 If somatropin-induced IH is diagnosed, treatment with NORDITROPIN can be restarted at a lower dose after IH-associated signs and symptoms have resolved.
 Patients with Turner syndrome may be at increased risk for the development of IH.

 5.6 Severe Hypersensitivity